Four people wounded in Christmas morning shootings in St. Louis

-ST. LOUIS • Two double shootings here sent four people to the hospital by midday on Christmas.
+ST. LOUIS — Two double shootings here sent four people to the hospital around midday on Christmas.

+About 11:45 a.m., two 17-year-old men were shot at a bus stop close to the intersection of Jefferson and Shenandoah avenues, near Fox Park.
+One man was shot in the back of his right thigh; the second in the left foot.
+Both men were taken to an area hospital.

 2019 St. Louis area homicide map: Click the top left corner of the map to see a list of homicides by date.
 Then, click the date for a summary of what happened.